srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

     ![Screenshot of the Certificate warning dialogue informing the user of an untrusted certificate, with the Yes button highlighted. ](../images/0104.png)

-### Task 3: Host a Basic Website on your New Cloud VM
+### Task 3: Host a Basic Website on your New Azure Cloud VM

 In this task, install the Web Server role on the server and host a basic website.